The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Introduction

-\begin{theo}[Theorem~\ref{neutral-component-theorem}] After possibly replacing $E$ with a finite extension, there exists a connected split reductive group $G_0$ over $E$ such that, for every $\lambda\in \Sigma$, the extension of scalars $G_0\otimes_E \El$ is isomorphic to the neutral component of $G(\calE_{\lambda, 0},x)$.
-Moreover, there exists a faithful $E$-linear representation $\rho_0$ of $G_0$ and isomorphisms $\varphi_{\lambda,0}: G_{0}\otimes_E E_{\lambda} \xrightarrow{\sim} G(\calE_{\lambda, 0},x)^{\circ}$ for every $\lambda\in \Sigma$ such that $\rho_0\otimes_E E_{\lambda}$ is isomorphic to $\rho_{\lambda,0}\circ \varphi_{\lambda,0}$. \end{theo} Notice that in Theorem \ref{intro-neutral-component-theorem} we have removed from [\textit{ibid.}, Theorem~1.4] the purity and $p$-plain assumptions (cf. §\ref{rational:d}).
+\begin{theo}[Theorem~\ref{neutral-component-theorem}] Suppose that for every $\lambda\in \Sigma$ the coefficient object $\calE_{\lambda, 0}$ is semi-simple.
+After possibly replacing $E$ with a finite extension, there exists a connected split reductive group $G_0$ over $E$ such that for every $\lambda\in \Sigma$ the extension of scalars $G_0\otimes_E \El$ is isomorphic to the neutral component of $G(\calE_{\lambda, 0},x)$.
+Moreover, there exists a faithful $E$-linear representation $\rho_0$ of $G_0$ and isomorphisms $\varphi_{\lambda,0}: G_{0}\otimes_E E_{\lambda} \xrightarrow{\sim} G(\calE_{\lambda, 0},x)^{\circ}$ for every $\lambda\in \Sigma$ such that $\rho_0\otimes_E E_{\lambda}$ is isomorphic to $\rho_{\lambda,0}\circ \varphi_{\lambda,0}$. \end{theo} Note that in Theorem \ref{intro-neutral-component-theorem} we remove from [\textit{ibid.}, Theorem~1.4] the purity and $p$-plain assumptions (cf. §\ref{rational:d}) and we extend it to overconvergent $F$-isocrystals.
 Chin proves his result exploiting a reconstruction theorem for connected split reductive groups (Theorem \ref{Chin-theorem}).
-To apply his theorem, he extends the result of Serre in \cite{Serre} on \textit{Frobenius tori} of étale lisse sheaves in \cite[Lemma 6.4]{Chin2}.
+To apply his theorem, he extends the work of Serre in \cite{Serre} on \textit{Frobenius tori} of étale lisse sheaves, \cite[Lemma 6.4]{Chin2}.
 We further generalize Chin's result on Frobenius tori.